 Back to top

 Boffy Arts Markets

-Since setting up in 2006 we have been running Artist markets, starting small with just one or two in our first year.
-Since then this part of the company has blossomed and we now run over 50 days of markets each year in towns and cities across the Midlands covering: Herefordshire, Worcestershire, Birmingham, Oxfordshire and Staffordshire.
+Since setting up in 2006 we have been running Artist markets, starting small with just one or two in our first year with no more than a dozen stalls.
+Since then this aspect of the company has blossomed and we now run over 60 days of markets each year in towns and cities across the Midlands covering: Herefordshire, Worcestershire, Birmingham, Oxfordshire and Staffordshire.